Become an

 Are you ready to change the world as an Equality Leader by leveraging your giving for double the impact?

-The minimum donation amount to become an Equality Leader is $1,000.
+To ensure the greatest impact through a match incentive, the minimum commitment to become an Equality Leader is $1,000.

 What is an Equality Leader?